AcademySoftwareFoundation/EncodingGuidelines/index.md

 ### Acknowledgements  <a name="Acknowledgements"></a>

 This document is a result of feedback from many people, in particular I would like to thank Kevin Wheatley, Gates Roberg Clark, Rick Sayre, Wendy Heffner and J Schulte for their time and patience.

+### Status

+This document and project is still a work in progress.
+We are working on building a more complete testing framework, so that it is easy to confirm that changes to ffmpeg are not breaking existing functionality.

+### Authors

+This document is primarily the work of Sam Richards, with support from Daniel Flehner Heen.